CoroNaut/CDDA-Chunk-mover/README.md

 If you want to copy a player save file...
 1. Enter the two worlds you want to transfer from and to.
 2. The option to move your player will appear
-3. The diary of your copied character will be moved as well
+3. The diary and ui state of your copied character will be moved as well

 All done!
 The terminal menu should make it easy to copy multiple chunks or players to other worlds.